01 Jun Assisted Living vs. Dementia Care

 Sometimes, our elderly loved ones are no longer capable of living alone, independently.
 This could happen due to a decline in physical capabilities or cognitive impairment.
 Whatever may be the case, the only practical solution for them is to move into a residential facility where they are going to be looked after.
 If you are the primary or secondary caregiver of an aging person, you may be confronted with the choice between assisted living and dementia care.
 Elder care in Kolkata has come a full circle and more and more people are looking at assisted living and memory care to place their loved ones.

 Although, both assisted living and dementia care are residential there are important distinctions between the two that will help you decide which one is right for your loved one.
 Assisted living is for people who can still maintain some amount of independence but need a little help everyday with chores.
 Dementia care is for those who are living with Alzheimer’s or any other kind of memory problem.

 Assisted living is defined by the Assisted Living Federation of America as “a long-term care option that combines housing, support services, and healthcare, as needed.”
-Assisted living is for those people who, as they age, retain some of their physical independence but need assistance with daily chores like bathing, dressing, cooking and taking medication.
+Assisted living is for those people who, as they age, retain some of their physical independence but need assistance with daily chores like bathing, dressing, cooking, and taking medication.
 Rooms are usually single and private with an attached bath.
-There are shared rooms also, if you want to minimise cost.
+There are shared rooms also if you want to minimize cost.

 Assisted living facilities normally include:

-- Socialising with other residents, indoors and outdoors
+- Socializing with other residents, indoors and outdoors

 - Housekeeping and maintenance staff